larryaasen/obslib-framework/README.md

 ## One Big Question
 How do I configure Xcode during the building of the framework to include the dylibs so that they are automatically linked?

+## Usage (work in progress)
+Download the Alpha version of the framework [here](https://github.com/larryaasen/obslib-framework/releases/download/framework-alpha-1/obslib.framework.zip).

+Add the obslib.framework to your Xcode project.

+Call the function ```obs_startup``` from your source code.

+Compile, link, and run your project.